JennEYoon/text-2-speech/README.md

 # text-2-speech
-creating audiobooks for coding and machine learning, using text-to-speech ML platforms and Python packages
+Creating audiobooks for coding and machine learning books, using text-to-speech ML platforms and Python packages